shahanakattil/ai-in-a-day/01-aml-model-training/README.md

     ![Navigate to Azure Machine Learning](./media/FindMLResv2.png)

-1. If you are prompted to sign-in again, use the same lab credentials you used to login to Azure portal.
+1. Click on **Launch studio**.
+If you are prompted to sign-in again, use the same lab credentials you used to login to Azure portal.
 Close the welcome **pop-up** if any with cross icon.

     ![Launch Machine Learning Studio](./media/launch_studio.png)